student experimenting in a laboratory

 • A levels - BBB-BBC

-• UCAS points - 112-120 points to include 3 A levels, or equivalent, including Biology or Chemistry, with 40 points from either A level Biology or Chemistry.
+• UCAS points - 112-120 points to include 3 A levels, or equivalent, including either biology or chemistry.
 For A levels which include a separate science practical component, a pass is desirable and may strengthen an application. (calculate your UCAS points)

 • T-levels - Merit.
 Acceptable T Level Subjects: T Level in Health, T level in Science